-There are multiple strong password generators online that you can use as the starting point of your passwords.
+There are multiple strong password generators online that you can use as the starting point for your passwords.

 4. Don’t reuse passwords on multiple sites

-Security breaches, unfortunately, are not uncommon – some huge companies over the past few years have got in trouble for data breaches.
-These include companies like Adobe, LinkedIn, eBay, and Yahoo.
+Security breaches, unfortunately, are not uncommon – some huge companies over the past few years have gotten in trouble for data breaches.
+These include companies like Adobe, LinkedIn, eBay, Yahoo, and many more.

-It’s also entirely possible that it’s already happened and you don’t know about it.
-If you’ve never ran a password check before, you should head over to haveibeenpwned.com to see if any of your accounts have been reported in a data breach (or several).
+It’s also entirely possible that it’s already happened, and you don’t know about it.
+If you’ve never run a password check before, you should head over to haveibeenpwned.com to see if any of your accounts have been reported in a data breach (or several).